collective/collective.templateengines/README.txt

 Usage
 -----

-The following example shows how one can switch between Django templates and Cheetah.
+The following example shows how one can switch between Django and Cheetah template engines with one line of change.
+Naturally, the templates themselves need to be refactored.

 Cheetah::